1. Introduction

 As your instructor, Christopher Czerwonka has access to your practice activity, including your responses, written submissions, and computed metrics.
 This visibility supports the live teaching engagements that complement your use of the Platform.

-4.4 AI-Assisted Feedback Drafting
+4.4 AI-Assisted Feedback and Simulation Features

 For written submissions to essay (MEE) and performance task (MPT) practice prompts, we use Anthropic's API as an AI processor to draft initial feedback on your work.
 The Platform sends the text of your submission, the prompt, and relevant grading guidance to Anthropic, which returns drafted feedback.